Brachytherapy for Prostate Cancer

 Results of LDR brachytherapy

-The seed brachytherapy technique is now well established and large studies suggest the outcomes are at least as effective as external beam radiotherapy and surgery.
+LDR brachytherapy is well established as a treatment for prostate cancer and large studies show the outcomes are at least as effective as external beam radiotherapy and surgery.

 In March 2016, Donald Patterson was the 400th man to be treated with LDR brachytherapy in Australia.
 View his experience.